What are social security bend points?

 The answer is 3.
 After three years of maximal earning (using the three most recent years with an index factor of 1), you have an AIME above $966.

 So, in summary, during the first three years of being a high-earner, you get back 90% of the money you put into social security.
-The social security bend point percentage on your first three years of work is 90%.
+The Social Security bend point percentage in your first three years of work is 90%.

-Of course, you actually need 40 credits of income to be eligible for social security.
-Since you can get 4 credits a year, you need to work for at least 10 years to get any (personal) social security benefits.
+Of course, you need 40 income credits to be eligible for social security.
+Since you can get four credits a year, you must work for at least ten years to get any (personal) Social Security benefits.

-Let’s look now at where you fall in the breakpoints after 10 years.
+Let’s look at where you fall in the breakpoints after ten years.

 Bend Points After 10 Years

-Where are we in the bend points after 10 years?
+Where are we in the bend points after ten years?

 How many years do you need to work to hit social security bend points?

-Above, you can see we have earned 10 years’ worth of income above the wage base.
+Above, you can see we have earned ten years’ worth of income above the wage base.

 Our AIME is $3229, well below the second bend point at $6002.

-Just cause we have a second here, check on the index wages on the far right.
-Note that each year is a little bit different as the wage base and index factor changes every year.
-Each year averages out to about $135k of wage per year that counts toward your social security over time.
+Because we have a second here, check the index wages on the far right.
+Each year is slightly different, as the wage base and index factor change yearly.
+Each year’s average is about $135k of wage per year, which counts toward your social security over time.

-Let’s look at one more example: How many years of above-the-wage base earning does it take to hit the second bend point?
+Let’s look at another example: How many years of above-the-wage base earning does it take to hit the second bend point?

 How Many Years Does It Take to Hit the Second Bend Point?